hyperjiang/php/README.md

 fmt.Println(php.Substr(str, -1, 1)) // f
 fmt.Println(php.Substr(str, 0, -1)) // abcde

+// Math functions

+fmt.Println(php.Round(5.055, 2)) // 5.06

 ```

-*For more usage you can find it out from tests file.*
+*For more usage you can find it out from test files.*